onosproject/onos-config/docs/cli.md

 ### Rollback Network Change
 To rollback a network use the rollback admin tool.
-This will rollback the last network change unless a specific change is given with the **-changename** parameter
+This will rollback the last network change unless a specific change is given with the `changename` parameter
 ```bash
 > onos rollback Change-VgUAZI928B644v/2XQ0n24x0SjA=
 ```